 The most popular email app on Android is finally getting the highly-anticipated dark mode.
 After the launch of Android 10, users around the globe slammed Google’s decision of not dressing some of its most popular apps in black.
 The company, instead of sitting around and making excuses, actively tried to make a change and has now started rolling out the dark mode for Gmail.

-The server-side update carries software version v2019.08.18.267 and is currently available for a handful of users.
 Upon updating to the said software version, users will find a Theme option inside the General settings menu.
-After tapping on it, they can choose pick from Light, Dark, or System default.
-You can download the APK from APK Mirror.
+After tapping on it, they can choose from Light, Dark, or System default.
+Gmail’s dark theme is available for iOS users as well.

 Google Chrome is one hell of a popular app not just on Android, but also on iOS and desktops.
 As a result, it was always going to get the dark theme on all platforms.